badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 Roles install per-user by default; admins can use `--global-roles` on `source add` to install instance-wide.

-Per-blueprint roles live at `blueprints/<id>/roles/<n>/` and follow the same shape.

 ### Blueprints

 Each `blueprints/<id>/` directory holds one blueprint.
 Two files are required when the directory exists:

 `blueprint.yml` holds display metadata.
-Ludus infers which templates and roles a blueprint needs by reading its `range-config.yml`.
+Ludus reads `range-config.yml` to surface which templates and roles a blueprint references on the blueprint detail page.

 ```yaml
 manifest_version: 1